 The back or neck surgery is expected to remove the substantial impediment to employment by enhancing a customer's employability or capability to perform activities of daily living that will facilitate employment.

-LMC review; and

-VR Manager approval.

-Note: The VR Manager and VR medical director review and approval is required for all spinal fusion surgeries involving three or more levels.

 C-703-3: Breast Implant Removal

-The VR Manager and VR medical director must approve sponsorship of breast implant removal.
-To request medical director approval, see VRSM E-200: Required Approvals and/or Consultations.
+Sponsorship of breast implant removal requires review by the LMC and the approval of both the deputy regional director (DRD) and the VR medical director.

 C-703-4: Breast Reduction Surgery

 To be approved, macromastia must be determined to be a substantial impediment to employment.
 Before surgery can be considered, there must be documentation that less-invasive therapeutic measures were tried first, including proper brassiere support, prescription medication, and/or physical therapy.
-The VR Manager and VR medical director must approve sponsorship of breast reduction surgery.
 Symptoms must be shown to have persisted despite reasonable therapeutic efforts.
 Reduction mammoplasty for macromastia may be purchased for a customer meeting the following criteria:

 Persistent functional impairment in two or more body areas, such as: